mrdunker/RTL_Workshop_VSD/README.md

  Transfer Level (RTL) or other abstraction levels.
 It serves as a virtual environment in which the design can be tested before it's physically implemented in hardware.The design may have  more than one input and output, while the Test bench doesn't a primary input or a primary output.<br /><br />

- **The Iverilog based simulation flow is that of below :** <br />
+ **The Iverilog-based simulation flow is that of below:** <br />
  ![simulation flow](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/3d965540-bb96-4bb3-9284-b446b57621fb)

- After Simulation Synthesis is required.For this we are using a tool called Yosys,which will gives us a netlist,which is a representation of the design in standard cells.There are certain commands like read_verilog , read_liberty and write_verilog used for the synthesis process.After Synthesis verification of the netlist is also done. <br /><br />
+ After Simulation Synthesis is required.
+For this, we are using a tool called Yosys, which will give us a netlist, which is a representation of the design in standard cells.
+There are certain commands like read_verilog, read_liberty, and write_verilog used for the synthesis process.
+After Synthesis verification of the netlist is also done. <br /><br />
 **A basic synthesis flow is as shown below:** <br />
  ![synthesis flow](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/abcd8a60-8222-433e-a53e-ff1485ecd810)
- <br />( .lib is explained in the 'Other Relevent Data' section)<br />
+ <br />( .lib is explained in the 'Other Relevant Data' section)<br />
- <br />The set of primary inputs or primary outputs will remain same in both RTL design and netlist,i.e. The testbench used for simulation and verification is same.<br />
+ <br />The set of primary inputs or primary outputs will remain the same in both RTL design and netlist,i.e. The testbench used for simulation and verification is same.<br />
 </details>
 <details>
     <summary>Verilog codes</summary>
-  We are simulating a simple 2x1 mux using iverilog and GTKwave, the codes have been taken from the github repo:<br />
+  We are simulating a simple 2x1 mux using iverilog and GTKwave, the codes have been taken from the GitHub repo:<br />
   https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git
   <br /><br />
-  The above git has been cloned and saved in local system as shown below.<br />
+  The above git has been cloned and saved in the local system as shown below.<br />

   ![git_clone](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/05e19c55-237f-47b0-b2df-4a4839a12e2c)